Relaticle/flowforge/DEVELOPMENT.md

 ### Core Components

-- **KanbanBoardPage**: Abstract Filament page class that serves as the foundation for boards
+- **BoardPage**: Abstract Filament page class that serves as the foundation for boards
 - **KanbanBoard**: Livewire component that handles the UI and interactions
 - **KanbanConfig**: Immutable configuration class for board settings
 - **KanbanAdapterInterface**: Contract for data operations between models and the board